Holonomic function: Examples of nonholonomic functions and sequences

-Holonomic functions in several variables

 Algorithms and software

 Holonomic functions are a powerful tool in computer algebra.
 A holonomic function or sequence can be represented by a finite amount of data, namely an annihilating operator and a finite set of initial values, and the closure properties allow carrying out operations such as equality testing, summation and integration in an algorithmic fashion.
 In recent years, these techniques have allowed giving automated proofs of a large number of special function and combinatorial identities.

 Moreover, there exist fast algorithms for evaluating holonomic functions to arbitrary precision at any point in the complex plane, and for numerically computing any entry in a holonomic sequence.

 Software for working with holonomic functions includes: